cdl-geneseo/geneseo-dictionary/S/Sig-Tau.md

 # Sig Tau

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sig Tau

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (Proper Noun) A fraternity on campus. &quot;I went over to the Sig Tau house the other night.
 Fraternities are whack!&quot; Source: Dictionary of Geneseo English 2006 Dilluvio